 PLEASE NOTE that this WG became a maintenance group on 19th April 2022 and changed its name to CoreTrustSeal Maintenance WG.

-Please note that the Repository Audit and Certification DSA–WDS Partnership WG has now finished its term under RDA and has delivered its outputs.
+The previously named group, Repository Audit and Certification DSA–WDS Partnership WG, finished its term under RDA and delivered its outputs.

 For those with an interest in the topic of certification, please visit (and join) our parent Interest Group: RDA/WDS Certification of Digital Repositories IG